BERDataLakehouse/spark_notebook/docs/minio_guide.md

 ### Configuration

+**⚠️ IMPORTANT**: The proxy settings below will route ALL HTTP/HTTPS traffic through the SOCKS proxy.
+This may affect normal web access in the same terminal session.

+**Recommendation**: Open a **dedicated terminal window** for MinIO operations, or revert the proxy settings when done (see cleanup instructions at the end of this section).

+1. **Set up proxy environment variables** (required for accessing MinIO through the SOCKS proxy):

+    ```bash
+    unset ALL_PROXY
+    export HTTP_PROXY="socks5://127.0.0.1:1338"
+    export HTTPS_PROXY="socks5://127.0.0.1:1338"
+    ```

-1. Add MinIO server to the `mc` configuration based on your environment:
+2. Add MinIO server to the `mc` configuration based on your environment:

     **Development Environment:**
     ```bash